 Cons of staying in the 1st & 2nd arrondissements

 Hotels can be quite expensive.
-I stayed in the first on my last visit to Paris, and while I was able to find a great deal on booking.com for a reasonably priced hotel, I know I spent more on eating out – restaurants are pricy in this neck of the woods.
+I stayed in the first on a previous visit to Paris, and while I was able to find a reasonably priced hotel, I know I spent more on eating out – restaurants are pricy in this neck of the woods.

 Stay in the 1st & 2nd arrondissements for……